The term capital stock may refer to company stock share ownership, or to production assets of an economy.

 For more on the meaning of capital stock in economics, see the articles

-What is Capital Stock in Accounting?
+Capital Stock in Accounting

 When referring to company ownership, the term capital stock is just another name for corporate share ownership.
 When used in this sense, common stock includes all classes of common and preferred shares.